celestiaorg/docs/developers/arbitrum-integration.md

 This integration implements the [`DataAvailabilityProvider` interface for Celestia DA](https://github.com/celestiaorg/nitro/blob/966e631f1a03b49d49f25bea67a92b275d3bacb9/arbstate/inbox.go#L366-L477)

-Additionally, this integrations comes with
+Additionally, this integration comes with
 [the necessary code for a Nitro chain node to post and retrieve data from Celestia](https://github.com/celestiaorg/nitro/tree/v2.3.1-rc.1/das/celestia).

 The core logic behind posting and retrieving data happens in [celestia.go](https://github.com/celestiaorg/nitro/blob/v2.3.1-rc.1/das/celestia/celestia.go) where data is stored on Celestia and serialized into a small batch of data that gets published once the necessary range of headers (data roots) has been relayed to the [BlobstreamX contract](https://github.com/succinctlabs/blobstreamx).